 After creating the HPP Session, it will be necessary to get the Consumer to access it so that they can complete the payment.
 This distribution of the HPP Session will change depending on the use case you are trying to achieve.

-Technical constrains are defined by the use case (eCommerce, In-store or Telesales) and would most likely be covered by these cases:
+Technical constraints are defined by the use case (eCommerce, In-store, or Telesales) and would most likely be covered by these cases:

 All distribution mechanisms can be used in the same way with Klarna Payments and Klarna Checkout.

 When creating the HPP Session you get back a redirection_url that can be used by a Consumer to access the Payment Page.
 You just need to redirect the Consumer to this URL.